Warnford Snowdrops

 • In February thousands upon thousands of snowdrops carpet the churchyard and woodlands surrounding The Church of Our Lady, Warnford.
 The owners of Warnford Park kindly allow The Rector and Churchwardens to invite the public to enjoy them each Sunday afternoon through February.

-• The walk is on a private estate and access is only permitted between 2pm and 5pm on Sundays through February.
+• The walk is on a private estate and access is only permitted on pre-booked Saturdays through February.

 • Stewards will provide you with a print out explaining this route and interesting features along the way.